renshuki/openspotify-rename-playlists/README.md

 # openspotify-rename-playlists
 Tampermonkey script to rename playlists on https://open.spotify.com
+*(should be more or less compatible with other scripts managers as well)*

+## Usage
+ - Import the script into Tampermonkey
+ - Update `token` with your own
+ - Enjoy!

+## Known issues
+ - Left column not refreshing properly (need to clear page cache)